waadahmed-68/CodelineProblemSolving/README.md

 - Provide a title and description for your pull request, then click "Create pull request".

 ### Step 8: Notify Codeline
-- Notify codeline via email that you have submitted your solution.
+- Notify codeline via email that you have submitted your solution at (hello.world@codeline.rihal.om)

 ## Note: If you face any issues in the process above, Please do the following:
 - Watch [this youtube tutorial](https://www.youtube.com/watch?v=a_FLqX3vGR4)